-A comprehensive and easy-to-use guide to climate classification.
-Just two numbers, the temperature and precipitation zones of a single location—preferably your own to start—serve as a reference point to most of the system.
+The following is a comprehensive and easy-to-use guide to climate classification.
+Just two numbers, the temperature and precipitation zones of a single location—preferably your own location to start—serve as a reference point to most of the system.
 The new standards can be easily applied to many topics:

-• Since only a handful of zone 17 climates have been found, these are included in the hot tropical category.
+- The few zone 17 climates that have been found are included in the hot tropical category.

-• The polar climates continue to zone ‒18 and can also be divided into groups of 4.
-Not counting research stations in locations which are otherwise uninhabited, at zone ‒10 Verkhoyansk Russia has one of the coldest winters on the planet.
+- The polar climates continue to zone ‒18 and can also be divided into groups of 4.
+Not counting research and weather stations in locations which are otherwise uninhabited, at zone ‒10 Verkhoyansk Russia has one of the coldest winters on the planet.

 seasons